root-project/root/README/ReleaseNotes/v610/index.md

   range should be recomputed.
 This has the side effect that some graph parameters (like the axis titles) were also deleted.
 This now fixed.
 It was reported [here](https://sft.its.cern.ch/jira/browse/ROOT-8092).
+- Improve the error bars drawing in TLegend to better match the plot's error drawing.
+This improvement was requested [here](https://sft.its.cern.ch/jira/browse/ROOT-5468).

 ## 3D Graphics Libraries
 - In `TMarker3DBox::PaintH3` the boxes' sizes was not correct.